zeek/zeek/frameworks/logging.rst

 quickly.

-The ``myfunc`` function has one drawback: it can be used only with the :bro:enum:`Conn::LOG` stream as the record type is hardcoded into its argument list.
+The ``myfunc`` function has one drawback: it can be used only with the :zeek:enum:`Conn::LOG` stream as the record type is hardcoded into its argument list.
 However, Bro allows to do a more generic
 variant: